How do I become a registered member of Our Lady of the Mountain Catholic Church?

 What are your regular office hours?

-Our regular office hours are Monday thru Thursday from 9:00am to 3:00pm.
-We are closed Friday, Saturday and Sunday and on all major holidays.
+Our regular office hours are Monday through Thursday from 9:00 AM – 3:00 PM and Friday from 10:00 AM – 3:00 PM with limited staff.
+We are closed Saturday, Sunday and on all major holidays.

 What do I do if I need to reach a priest in case of an emergency but the Parish Office is closed?